Unimodular Hausdorff and Minkowski Dimensions: Examples

 Fix $p_0,p_1,\ldots> 0$ such that $\sum p_i=1$.
 Let $\bs U_0,\bs U_1,\ldots$ be an i.i.d. sequence of random number in $[0,1]$ with the uniform distribution.
 For each $n\geq 0$, let $\Phi_n:=\big(\frac 1{p_n} (\mathbb Z+\bs U_n)\big)\times \{n\}$, which is a point process on the horizontal line $y=n$ in the plane.
 Let $\bs o_n:=(\frac 1{p_n}\bs U_n, n)\in \Phi_n$ and $\Phi:=\cup_i \Phi_i$.
 Then, $\Phi$ is a point process in the plane which is stationary under horizontal translations.
 Choose $\bs m$ independent of the sequence $(\bs U_i)_i$ such that $\myprob{\bs m=n}=p_n$ for each $n$.
 Then, let $\bs o:= \bs o_{\bs m}$.

 Construct a graph $\bs T$ on $\Phi$ as follows: For each $n$, connect each $x\in \Phi_n$ to its closest point (or closest point on its right) in $\Phi_{n+1}$.
-Note that $\bs T$ is a forest.
-Moreover, the next lemma shows that $[\bs T, \bs o]$ is a unimodular tree.
+Note that $\bs T$ is a forest by definition.
+However, the next lemma shows that $[\bs T, \bs o]$ is a unimodular tree.

 \begin{definition} The \defstyle{generalized canopy tree} with parameters $p_0,p_1,\ldots$ is the unimodular tree $[\bs T, \bs o]$ constructed above. \end{definition}